fasttime/Polytype/readme.md

 {
     toString()
     {
-        // Using method toString of base class Circle const circleString = super.class(Circle).toString();
+        // Using method toString from base class Circle const circleString = super.class(Circle).toString();
         return `${circleString} in ${this.color}`;
     }